bradleykneale/bradleykneale.github.io/post5.md

-# WEEK 3
+# WEEK 4
 ## BRADLEY'S DEVELOPMENT
 Bradley has continued to do well this week.
 Bradley is now more alert, is better at tracking objects and faces and has started making more noises.
-He has also continued gaining more weight which is fantastic.
+He has also continued to gain more weight which is fantastic.
 We weighed him on Friday and he is now a whopping 4.2kg (up from the 3.77kg the previous week).
 Mum and dad are super happy he's on track.
 ![IMG_2901.jpg](IMG_2901.jpg "IMG_2901.jpg")
 ![IMG_2958.jpg](IMG_2958.jpg "IMG_2958.jpg")
 ![IMG_2971.jpg](IMG_2971.jpg "IMG_2971.jpg")